top of page

 In memory of Shoucheng, his family continues to carry on his legacy of promoting physics and nurturing a young generation of scientists.
 Through partnering with Elevate Tutoring, the Zhang family is excited to invest in the educational dreams of young minds across the Bay Area.

-Shoucheng Zheng Fellows
+Shoucheng Zhang Fellows

 Shoucheng Zhang Fellows are first generation college students majoring in physics, engineering, or a related discipline.